Maslins Small Business Accountants

 It is worth stating that you cannot deduct basic living expenses under any circumstances.

-Going for a meal with your spouse is also not typically allowable, whether you discuss your business or not.
+Going for a meal with your family/friends is also not typically allowable, whether you discuss your business or not.

 Accommodation